pesentiA/Pandemic-Trilemma/README.md

 | `RUN.no_anticipation` | `false` | foresight-value variant (Q1.2020 controls fixed at observed) |

 Outputs: `trilemma_v22_results` tables and the planner/frontier figures of Section 7.1–7.2.
-Runtime: minutes for the planner, roughly [X] minutes for the full frontier set on a standard desktop. <!-- CONFIRM: Laufzeit -->
+Runtime: minutes for the planner, roughly [5] minutes for the full frontier set on a standard desktop.

 **Step 3 — `v23_cross_country.m` (country analysis).** Repeats the frontier
 analysis for each of the 38 economies under the common policy menu, with